Understanding Inorganic Scaling–Mechanisms, Control and Management

 - Why scale forms and how to treat it, including both chemical and engineering solutions

-- Conventional acid soluble scales (carbonates) and non acid soluble scales (sulphates as well as other less common scales such as sulphides
+- Conventional acid soluble scales (carbonates) and non-acid soluble scales (sulphates) as well as other less common scales such as suphides

 - The chemistry of scale inhibition as well as the benefits and limitations of different chemical inhibitors

-- The squeeze process, the mechanisms involved and the various chemical and reservoir factors control the treatment lifetime, as well as other chemical deployment methods such as continuous injection etc.
+- The squeeze process, the mechanisms involved, and the various chemical and reservoir factors that control the treatment lifetime, as well other chemical deployment methods such as continuous injection, etc.

-- Scale removal including both mechanical methods and chemicals methods
+- Scale removal, including both mechanical and chemical methods

 - The influence of initial field design and varying production conditions on the control of inorganic scales

-- The use of modeling tools such as scale prediction software, reservoir simulators and near well-bore treatment models
+- The use of modelling tools such as scale prediction software, reservoir simulators and near well-bore treatment models

 - A technical, economic, and risk-based analysis process for estimating total field scale management costs for new field developments